kotcrab/ghidra-allegrex/README.md

 ### Building

+Note this project is still work  in progress and breaking changes are likely.

 `GHIDRA_INSTALL_DIR` environment variable must be set to Ghidra root installation directory.

 - `gradle ghidraInstall` - build and install into Ghidra (warning: contents of `GHIDRA_INSTALL_DIR/Ghidra/Processors/Allegrex` will be deleted before installing)